Training a Custom Detector Model

 Upload to Limelight

-- Unzip the archive from your Colab session.
+- Unzip the archive after downloading.

 - FTC Teams - If you have a Limelight3A, upload the 8bit tflite model and labels.txt.
 You will need to change the runtime engine from "coral" to "cpu"